 To test your vinegar, first, use the syringe to measure 2 mL of homemade vinegar and transfer it to the testing cup.

-Add 20 ml of water and 3 drops of indicator solution and to the vinegar and stir (I use a chopstick).
+Add 20 mL of water and 3 drops of indicator solution and to the vinegar and stir (we use a chopstick).

-Fill the syringe with 10 ml of standard base.
+Fill the syringe with 10 mL of the standard base.
 Add the standard base to the mixture in the testing cup 1 ml at a time, stirring after each addition.

 At first, the liquid will turn clear after each addition of the standard base.
 Eventually, it will darken and turn pink.
-Stop adding standard base at this point.
+Stop adding the standard base at this point.

 Once the liquid has turned pink, make a note of how much standard base you added to get to that point.
-For example, since you started with 10 ml of the standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 ml of standard base.
+For example, since you started with 10 mL of the standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 mL of the standard base.